backdrop-contrib/views_timelinejs/README.md

    you want to strip tags from the body text, use the "Rewrite results" -> "Strip HTML tags" option in that field's settings.
 4. Click the Settings link in the Format section.
 Edit the general configuration of the timeline display.
 Then add field mappings.
-If you do not select a field mapping for all the required elements, you will get errors on the view.
+Start dates are required by event slides and eras.
+End dates are also required by eras.
+   If these mappings are not configured or if the fields do not contain dates in a valid format, then the slides or eras will not be added to the timeline.
    See the section on "Configuring the Plugin" for more information.
 5. Click "Save" in the view to complete the configuration.
 The preview display on the Views edit interface shows the data used by TimelineJS.
 To see the TimelineJS display, access the view page that was just created.